Construction Program Guide

 Construction Manager / General Contractor Project Delivery

-- Section 1303 of MAP-21 authorizes contracting agencies to use the CM/GC project delivery method.
+- Moving Ahead for Progress in the 21st Century Act (MAP-21) Section 1303 - Letting of Contracts (07/06/2012) Authorizes contracting agencies to use the CM/GC project delivery method.
 SEP-14 approval is no longer necessary as long as the contracting agency complies with the statutory provisions in Section 1303.